How to translate your Vue.js 3 application with vue-i18n

 This step is only required if you are using TypeScript.
 Skip it if you are using JavaScript.

 We now import the JSON files with the translations directly into the project.
-This has the advantage that everything can be bundled into a single js file for release later.
+This has the advantage that everything can be bundled into a single JS file for release later.
 It allows instant switching of the languages at runtime.

 For projects with many languages and a lot of text, you can easily switch to lazy loading of the language files in case you see that the delivered bundle files are too big.